JanusGraph/janusgraph/docs/index-backend/text-search.md

 -   `textContainsFuzzy`: is true if (at least) one word inside the text string is similar to the query String (based on Levenshtein edit distance)
+- `textContainsPhrase`:  is true if the text string does contain the sequence of words in the query string

 ```groovy
 import static org.janusgraph.core.attribute.Text.*